Kero76/Job-Offer/readme.txt

 1. Install Job Offer by uploading the files to your server
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Job Offer settings under Setting and create your first offer.
-4. Add shortcode for displaying offers in your website.
+4. Add shortcodes for displaying offers in your website.

 == Frequently Asked Questions ==